fogus/spiel/pyramidenspiel/gorgias/README.markdown

 Before a debate begins the players place a shield between their play areas and secretly arrange their groups in a row.
 Once arranged the players reveal their layouts and calculate the argument resolutions.

 For example:

 ![vs](http://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/gorgias/graphics/jugg-v-brute.png)

-The pyramids above are oriented in such a way that the left-side die projects 3-points of power toward the right-side.
+The pyramids above are oriented in such a way that the left-side group projects 3-points toward the right-side group and absorbs two points.
+When resolving an argument it's assumed that everything happens at once.
+Therefore, in the debate above the red pyramid projects 3-points, 2 of which are absorbed by the blue.
+Since blue only takes 2 of the 3 points, 1 additional flows through to the yellow, thus reducing it by 1.
+At the same time the yellow pyramid projects 3-points, but since there is no rebutal the red is completely overwhelmed, leaving no points remaining.
+At the end of the debate, the right-hand player retains 2-points of yellow, or a medium yellow pyramid fron their own stash.

 However, the left-side die has a 2-point shield facing the attack thus absorbing 2-points of power leaving only 1-point remaining, not enough to destroy it.
 At the same time, the left-side die projects 3-points of power which is enough to destroy the right-side die.

  * set aside pyramids of won colors